bridgedb/BridgeDb/README.md

 Making releases
 ---------------

-If it is time for a release, ensure the code is ready for releases with both Ant (to create proper OSGi bundles, which Maven does not currently do) and Maven.
-For the former, the OSGI info must be updated, and particular the `MANIFEST.MF` and `CITATION.cff` files.
+If it is time for a release, ensure the code is ready for releases with Maven.

 Then, run the following commands.
 Mind you, this requires you to have an approved Sonatype (http://oss.sonatype.org/) account with push rights: